David Peralta Preview, Player Props: Dodgers vs. Giants

-David Peralta -- .143 average over his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Keaton Winn on the mound, on September 29 at 10:15 PM ET.
+David Peralta -- with a slugging percentage of .243 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Tristan Beck on the mound, on September 30 at 9:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Sportsbook Promo Codes